cwheel/botanist/docs/intro/text_search.md

 These queries are *only* generated for Postgres.
 This section will not work on for any other database.
 :::

-As Postgres supports Full Text Search, Botanist can generate some more useful queries when operating on a Postgres database.
+As Postgres supports full text search, Botanist can generate some more useful queries when operating on a Postgres database.
 In particular, Botanist contains a basic prefix match search implementation.
 To get started with prefix search, enable the `postgres_prefix_search` feature for both `botanist` and `botanist_codegen`.
-Queries will now be perform prefix matching and will not rely exclusively on case-insensitive like (`ILIKE`) anymore.
+Queries will now perform prefix matching and will not rely exclusively on case-insensitive like (`ILIKE`) anymore.

 In general, Botanist will utilize the `to_tsvector`, `to_tsquery` and `position` functions with the `@@` (match) operator.
 A query on a single field will look something like: